pingswept/how-to-make-stuff/overview.md

 * Parts, part studios, assemblies, drawings
 * Underdefined, overdefined, reference dimensions

+There are a few different approaches you can take to CAD modeling.

+* Example: modeling a sledgehammer as a filleted box on a cylindrical handle or a drafted extrusion on a swept handle
+* Example: tracing a photo of a finial to create a profile for a swept solid

 It might seem like a CAD model could define a part completely, but it omits data about tolerances.
 In real life, parts you make aren't perfectly formed, and it costs more money to make parts more perfect.

 ### Some mechanical tolerances for parts the size of your hand ###